Nepal cable TV operators stop airing Indian news channels

 Nepal’s government has condemned the reports.

-“The government condemns any media content that assassinates the charter of any person, spreads hatred and disregards the respect and honor of the individual concerned,” Nepal’s Information Minister Yuba Raj Khatiwad said Thursday.
+“The government condemns any media content that assassinates the character of any person, spreads hatred and disregards the respect and honor of the individual concerned,” Nepal’s Information Minister Yuba Raj Khatiwad said Thursday.

 Oli has been a target of both Indian leadership and media since his government brought out a new map of the country that includes territories claimed by both India and Nepal.
 The new map has strained relations between two South Asian nations with exchanges of strong statements.

-Note: This story has been corrected to show that the government condemned content that assassinates the “character” of any person, not the “charter.”